MacRTL/PyFlow-public/README.md

 ## Running PyFlow

-PyFlow contains a heierarchy of modules structured around the main function `PyFlow.run()`.
+PyFlow contains a hierarchy of modules structured around the main function `PyFlow.run()`.
 Python-based driver scripts configure and invoke each instance of PyFlow.
-In certain advanced cases, PyFlow calls back to the driver script during the simulation, *e.g.*, to retrieve the name of a target data file.
+In certain advanced cases, PyFlow calls back to the driver script during the simulation, *e.g.*, to retrieve the name of target data files during adjoint-based model training.

 The basic tasks the driver script performs are:

-1. Create an object containing input parameters (`inputConfig`)
+1. Create an object containing input parameters and functions (`inputConfig`)
 2. Invoke PyFlow via `PyFlow.run(inputConfig)`
+3. Process PyFlow return data (if applicable)

 Several example driver scripts are available in the repository:

 1. DNS of decaying isotropic turbulence on a 128^3 mesh (`run_PyFlow_example_dnsbox128.py`)
-2. Adjoint training for LES of decaying isotropic turbulence on a 64^3 mesh, downsampled from 1024^3 DNS data (`run_PyFlow_adjoint_training.py`)
+2. Adjoint-based model training for LES of decaying isotropic turbulence on a 64^3 mesh, downsampled from 1024^3 DNS data (`run_PyFlow_adjoint_training.py`)

-Each of these example cases contains a companion shell script `start_PyFlow.sh` that sets up an out-of-source run environment.
-Out-of-source runs are **highly** recommended -- at least until we set up PyFlow as a packaged Python project. ;)
+Each of these example cases contains a companion shell script `start_PyFlow.sh` that sets up an out-of-source run environment and invokes the driver script.
 The example shell scripts can be invoked using `source start_PyFlow.sh`.
+Out-of-source runs are **highly** recommended -- at least until we get PyFlow packaged as a Python project. ;)

 Since PyFlow is designed to be scripted by Python, driver scripts can get as fancy as the user wants!
 In general, a driver script is executed on the command line in serial via
 ```